-By putting a label in the box, retailers can easily offset the number of touch points required per return, which allows frees up time and resources to focus on more productive tasks.
+By putting a label in the box, retailers can easily offset the number of touch points required per RMA meaning, this frees up time and resources to focus on more productive tasks.

 This combination of convenience and initial time savings is what makes the label-in-the-box approach so attractive to retailers who are struggling with handling returns and exchanges.

 But, like many other things in life – the convenient and easy way isn’t usually the best.

 Today’s ecommerce ecosystem is driven by data and analytics.